mckenjam/Fanduel-Optimizer/README.md

 # Fanduel Optimizer

 Fanduel Optimizer is a Python implementation of the knapsack problem using FanDuel players and salaries.
-It is designed to fill the standard lineup of QB, RB, RB, WR, WR, WR, TE, FLEX, and D.
+It is designed to fill the standard lineup of QB, RB, RB, WR, WR, WR, TE, FLEX, and D. It also includes a script to automatically pull player data from footballdiehards.com.

 Example output:
 ```bash